 College tours can be an exciting times for parents and teens.
 Life’s next stage is coming into focus and it is hard not to feel the thrill of watching your kid stand on the doorstep of adult life.
 But this can also be a confusing time as families take one college tour after another and quickly feel overwhelmed with options and information.

 The key to getting the most out of a college tour is for teens to stay organized and true to their own interests and instincts.
 To help here are a few tips.

-1. Walk away when your kid has lost interest.
+1. Walk away when your teen has lost interest.

 There are lots of colleges and, after a while, you just begin to know when your kid is never going to become interested in a certain school.
 I fell in love with a college, let’s call it South U. I loved it so much I urged my kid to apply until one day he turned to me and said, “Mom, you didn’t apply to South U. You didn’t graduate South U. And you are never going to.
 Get over it.”

 2. It will begin to blur.

 We live in a country with unparalleled institutions of higher learning so if every school you visit cannot stop telling you how wonderful they are, how many club teams and nobel laureates and if it starts to all sound alike, it is because it is.
 The bad news is that the schools will blur a bit, the good news is that it is because there are so many incredible colleges.

-3. Suggest that your kid take some notes.
+3. Suggest that your teen take some notes.

 Like so many moments in life as they are unfolding, we are sure we will never forget them, but we do.
 We know this, our kids don’t.
 You may begin viewing colleges in the spring of your teen’s junior year but come December of senior year, some of what you heard in the information sessions or on the tours will begin to blur.

 4. Parents are not really supposed to speak, at all.